drand/website/docs/operator/drand-cli.md

 ### `drand generate-keypair`

 The `generate-keypair` command creates a long-term public/private keypair for a drand node.
-It should be run before starting the node, and you must provide the address that your Drand node will listen on, including the publicly reachable port number.
+It should be run before starting the node, and you must provide the address that your drand node will listen on, including the publicly reachable port number.
 This may be different than the port specified when starting the daemon, for example if you've set up `drand` to run behind a reverse proxy as described in the [Deployment Guide](./deploy/).